-- · Rules for Pastors Living in Parsonages: - The FRV of the Parsonage (including utilities) is automatically excluded from income before federal income tax is calculated - The FRV of the Parsonage (including utilities) is automatically included in income before self-employment tax is calculated
+- · Rules for Clergy Living in Parsonages: - The Fair Rental Value (FRV) of a Parsonage (including utilities) is automatically excluded from income before federal income tax is calculated. - The FRV of a Parsonage (including utilities) is automatically included in income before self-employment tax is calculated.